Pirates vs. Giants Player Props Betting Odds

-Player prop bet odds for Bryan Reynolds and others are available when the San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Monday at 5:05 PM ET.
+The San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Tuesday at 9:45 PM ET.
+Those looking to place a player prop bet can find odds on Bryan Reynolds and others in this game.

 Bet on this matchup or its props with DraftKings!